SITE MAP

 Request for the Knit Camouflage Pants and Camo Sweater Sets from a Bow Hunter

 The Knit Tree specializes in ‘personalized knits’.
 Therefore, we often get requests from individuals who are looking for that special knit item that they have not found elsewhere.
-Development of our ‘Shadow Maze” camouflage graphic pattern and our merino wool and acrylic blend yarn for our jacquard fabric were inspired by such a request.
+Development of our 3-Color camouflage graphic pattern in 2006 and our merino wool and acrylic blend yarn for our jacquard fabric were inspired by such a request.

 The process usually begins with an email to customer service.
 Matt Howe, from Michigan and an avid bow hunter, contacted me that he had been searching the internet for knit camouflage pants.
-He knew that some had been made years ago by Winona, but these were no longer being made.
+He knew that some had been made years ago by Winona (see current copyright and licensing acknowledgement), but these were no longer being made in 2006.
 He found Mossy Oak™ and Realtree™ imported sweaters at Cabelas, but these were 100% wool fabric.
 What he really wanted was a knitted fabric with wool and acrylic blend.
-And although he liked the camo pattern in one of The Knit Tree’s camo visor caps, he would prefer some alterations to it.
+And although he liked the camo pattern in one of The Knit Tree’s camo visor caps,- the digital block camo pattern created by The Knit Tree in 1972 -- he would prefer some alterations to it.
 It also appealed to him to have something custom knit and hand loomed in the United States to meet his special requirements.

 Well, all these things were quite reasonable and possible so the process evolved.